robotechredmond/101-storage-spaces-direct/README.md

-# Create a Storage Spaces Direct (S2D) Cluster with Windows Server 2016 on an existing VNET
+# Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016 on an existing VNET
-This template will create a Storage Spaces Direct (S2D) cluster using Windows Server 2016 in an existing VNET and Active Directory environment.
+This template will create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) cluster using Windows Server 2016 in an existing VNET and Active Directory environment.

 This template creates the following resources:

-+	Three Premium Storage Accounts for storage nodes
++	A Premium Storage Account for storing VM disks for each storage node
++   A Standard Storage Account for a Cloud Witness
-+	Three VMs in a Windows Server 2016 cluster as storage nodes, provisioned for Storage Spaces Direct (S2D)
++	A Windows Server 2016 cluster for storage nodes, provisioned for Storage Spaces Direct (S2D) and the Scale-Out File Server (SOFS) role
 +	One Availability Set for the cluster nodes, configured with five Update Domains and three Fault Domains

 To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use the *DeployADOnly.json* template that is also located in this project.